Nathanllee1/PrinterCode/README.md

 git clone https://github.com/Nathanllee1/PrinterCode.git
 cd PythonCode
 python3 printertest.py
-python3 image.py
+python3 image.py astley.jpg
 ```

 Let me know if you have any issues.

 -------------------------------------------------

-Nathan Note: Added [this](https://github.com/adafruit/Python-Thermal-Printer/pull/39) to get PIL compatible with python3, going to get the image to scale to 384 pixels with PIL instead of just cropping
+Nathan Note: Added [this](https://github.com/adafruit/Python-Thermal-Printer/pull/39) to get PIL compatible with python3 and got the image to scale to 384 pixels with PIL instead of just cropping